m0dd0/Snacade/README.md

 ## Highscores
 The best scores you achieved so far.
 You get one point per apple your snake ate during a game.
-The speed or theselected maze is not accounted for calculating your score.
+The speed or the selected maze are not accounted for calculating your score.